vycke/crinkles.dev/src/pages/blog/scalable-front-end-architecture.md

         ├── actions/
         ├── models/
         ├── pages/
-        ├── queries/
         ├── state/
         └── index.js
 ```

 Like the core layer, a module can have its own state management and static definitions, i.e. constants.
-In that case, we put that code in the `state`, `config` and `models` directories.
-Depending on our API clients, we want to define and group queries (e.g. GraphQL).
-These should be in the `queries` directory.
+In that case, we put that code in the `state` (e.g. a `reducer` function), `config` and `models` directories.
+Depending on our API clients, we can add additional directories.
+For instance, when working with GraphQL it might be benificial to include a `queries` and/or `mutations` directory.
+However, as they are used inside `actions` most of the times, you can also include them there.

 ## Sharing between modules